 CHICAGO — The American Library Association’s JobLIST Placement and Career Development Center will host an Open House/Job Fair from 10:30 a.m. to noon on Sunday, Jan.
 10, 2016 during the ALA 2016 Midwinter Meeting in Boston (#alamw16).
 Employers are invited to come and engage in conversations with conference attendees.
 There is no cost to participate.

-CHICAGO -- Documentarian Ken Burns and creative nonfiction writer Terry Tempest Williams join Donna Seaman, Booklist editor for adult books, for the popular ALA Midwinter Meeting ERT/Booklist Author Forum.
+CHICAGO – Bestselling and prolific creative nonfiction writer Mark Kurlansky joins documentarian Ken Burns and creative nonfiction writer Terry Tempest Williams in conversation with Donna Seaman, Booklist Editor for Adult Books, at the popular ALA Midwinter Meeting ERT/Booklist Author Forum.
 They will discuss “The Writer as Witness,” talking about the challenges and pleasures of telling true stories.
-The popular Forum will take place from 4 - 5:15 p.m., Friday, Jan.
-8, 2016, offering the first of many opportunities to hear and see favorite authors, illustrators and publishers up close at Midwinter.
+The popular Forum will take place 4 - 5:15 pm, Friday, Jan.

 CHICAGO — The Association for Library Service to Children (ALSC) has awarded the 2016 Penguin Young Readers Group Award to Elizabeth Esposito, South Huntington Public Library, Huntington Station, New York; Kristel Sexton, Ypsilanti District Library, Ypsilanti, Michigan; Kelly Shea, Paoli Library, Paoli, Pennsylvania; and Caryn Wilson, Three Rivers Public Library, Three Rivers, Michigan.